MicroEJ/docs/GettingStarted/gettingStartedIMXRT1170.rst

 Run an Application on i.MX RT1170 Evaluation Kit
 ------------------------------------------------

-To deploy :guilabel:`Demo-SmartThermostat` application on your board, you will have to:
+To deploy the :guilabel:`animatedMascot` application on your board, you will have to:

 * Setup your Environment (Toolchain, flashing-tool, hardware setup).
 * Request a 30 days :ref:`Evaluation License <sdk_eula>` and install an activation key.